 4.1 Introduction

-Editor’s Note: This clause will summarize the NSSAAF-specific security requirements and related test cases.
+NSSAAF specific security requirements include both requirements derived fromNSSAAF security functional requirements as well as security requirements derived from threats specific to eNB as described in TR 33.926 [4].
+Generic security requirements and test cases common to other network product classes have been captured in TS 33.117 [3] and are not repeated in the present document.

 4.2 NSSAAF-specific security functional requirements and related test cases

-Editor’s Note: This clause will document NSSAAF-specific security functional requirements and related test cases.
-The templates of the security requirements and test case are same with the used templates in TS 33.116.

-4.2.2.1.X Routes the S-NSSAI to the right place
+4.2.2.1.1 Routes the S-NSSAI to the right place

 Requirement Name: Routes the S-NSSAI to the right place